fwsa-batch2/mahalakshmi.palani__lab/mysql/README.md

 4 rows in set (0.00 sec)
 ### MySQL ORDER BY Keyword:
+* The SQL ORDER BY clause is used to sort the data in ascending or descending order, based on one or more columns.
+* The ORDER BY keyword sorts the records in ascending order by default.
+To sort the records in descending order, use the DESC keyword.
 ```select*from student_info order by name;```
 ----
 * ascending order: